Who are we ?

 Chairman of the Board of Directors Inades-Formation Rwanda

-Chairman of the Board of Directors Inades-Formation Tanzania
+Chairman of the Board Inades-Formation Tanzania

 Mr. YOYANA Baniara